BruceEckel/functional_error_handling/Slides.md

 ---
 ### Inheritance

-- Breaks encapsulation

-- Impedes composability
+- Impedes composability because it breaks encapsulation

 ---
 ### Error Handling

-- Significant impediment to composability
+- Significant composability roadblock

 - Numerous attempts, usually global solutions with race conditions

 - In the domain of the OS or the language?

 ---
 ### Exceptions

 - Standardized error handling in the language domain